-The statutory scheme for gun ownership and possession of guns in Virginia is very complex and penalties for violation of gun laws are often severe.
-Therefore, a Fairfax gun lawyer who has experience helping clients navigate the gun laws that impact Virginia residents generally and Fairfax residents and visitors in particular, can be a valuable asset to those charged with a weapons offense the best chance of a positive outcome.
+The statutory scheme for gun ownership and possession in Virginia is very complex and penalties for violation of firearm laws are often severe.
+Therefore, a Fairfax gun lawyer who has experience helping clients navigate these laws can give those charged with a weapons offense the best chance of a positive outcome.
 If you have been arrested for a gun-related charge, you can learn more about our criminal defense team.

-Concealed weapons offenses are vigorously enforced and prosecuted throughout Virginia and unfortunately involve many gray areas over interpretation of the various exceptions.
-Virginia gun law is an area where a Fairfax gun lawyer can provide meaningful assistance and help someone determine what actions may be best to take in their gun case.
+Concealed weapons offenses are vigorously enforced and prosecuted throughout Virginia and unfortunately involve many gray areas over the interpretation of the various exceptions.
+A Fairfax lawyer could provide meaningful assistance and help someone determine what actions may be best to take in their gun case.

 In Fairfax County, concealed handgun applications are available at: